125 new community cases; no risk from cases on ship at Bluff

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+There are 125 new Covid-19 cases in the community today, the Ministry of Health says.

-There are 117 in Auckland, six in Northland and two in Waikato.
+There are 117 in Auckland, 6 in Northland and 2 in Waikato.
 There are 79 people with Covid in hospital, all in Auckland.

 Two previously reported community cases in Auckland have been re-allocated to Northland DHB.